How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 Influence of the Moon

 The moon affects the Earth in many ways.
 The first and most evident is the presence of moonlight, most of which is on the full moon, that is, once in 29,5 days, and at least 14,8 days after, during the new moon.
 This is followed by the gravitational force of the Moon, forming a tide alternation every 12,4 hour.
-The height of these phenomena also replicates a cycle of two weeks - namely the spring-neap cycle, which is the result of combining the power of the Sun and the Moon, lasting 14,8, and 13. ', The 7-day' declination cycle '.
+The height of these phenomena also replicates a cycle of two weeks - namely the spring-neap cycle, which is the result of combining the power of the Sun and the Moon, lasting 14,8, and 13. ', The 7-day declination cycle, influenced by the relative position of the moon and equator.
 And it is these tidal cycles of approximately two weeks that Wehr's patients “synchronize” with.
-It does not mean that they switch between mania and depression every 13,7 days, "the point is that when such a switch occurs, it does not happen at just a moment, it often happens at some stage of the lunar cycle," says Avery.
+It does not mean that they switch between mania and depression every 13,7 days, "the point is that when such a switch comes, it does not happen at just a moment, it often happens at some stage of the lunar cycle," says Avery.

 After consulting Wehr's research, Avery contacted him by telephone, and together analyzed the data of Avery's patient, only to discover that his case also showed a periodicity of 14,8 days in his moody jumps.
 The following evidence of the influence of the Moon shows that these other irregular rhythms every 206 days are disrupted by another lunar cycle - the cycle responsible for the formation of “super-moons”, in which the Moon is clogged particularly close to Earth with its elliptical orbit.